-EXTERIOR: an asymmetrical composition; at the centre is the two-storey broadly 'L'-shaped service and teaching core, from which project the 'L'-shaped residential blocks of three and four storeys.
+EXTERIOR: an asymmetrical composition comprising a one and two-storey central nucleus and four residential wings of three and four-storeys.
 The treatment of the elevations is similar throughout.
 The exterior walls are formed of precast concrete panels with a Trent River Gravel exposed aggregate finish attached to steel box stanchions and beams supporting wooden floors internally.
 A slight variation in texture and projection of the concrete panels differentiates the horizontal floor bands from the vertically set room height panels.
 There are dry joints between the panels, which have angled drainage channels at their edges, and are set upon a moulded precast concrete plinth.
 The fenestration to the residential blocks includes a mixture of narrow, half-width windows, and wider, full-width windows, occupying the place of a full precast panel, with a central sliding aluminium light between top and bottom transoms.
 These are also combined into larger, one-and-a-half width windows with an off centre mullion, or double-width windows; most divided by transoms to conform to the tripartite glazing pattern.
-Colour is provided by white and blue vitreous enamel panels occupying the positions of the lower subsidiary lights in several of these windows.
-Further variety is provided by projecting full-width oriel windows, some to the south towards Heslington Hall renewed.
-All the windows of the south-east residential wing have been replaced with black PVC frames and panels but these correspond to the original glazing pattern.
+Colour is provided by white, blue and green vitreous enamel panels occupying the positions of the lower subsidiary lights in several of these windows.
+Further variety is provided by projecting full-width oriel windows.
 There are flush timber doors and softwood glazed doors providing entry into the blocks at ground level.
 The main entrances along the walkway have had steel-framed glazed automatic doors fitted in around 1990 and renewed in about 2014, which are not of special interest.

-The elevations towards the lake and open pool are, for the most-part, raised over ground-floor pilotis whilst the other elevations are flush to the ground floor.
-The central service and teaching core, including the dining hall, common rooms and former first-floor library, are treated with wider expanses of glazing, comprising combinations of multiple lights but replicating the tripartite pattern.
-Attached to the rear of the kitchen and servery is a single-storey extension, which runs the length of the kitchen but is a single bay wide, with an entrance raised on pilotis to provide service access for deliveries.
-At ground floor level, in close proximity to the main walkway running through the college, are six sculptural relief panels in cast concrete by Fred Millett.
+The elevations towards the lake and south courtyards are partly raised over ground-floor pilotis whilst the other elevations are flush to the ground floor.
+The former library and part of the walkway are treated with wider expanses of glazing, whilst a narrow band of lights forms a clerestory to the kitchen and to the west elevation of the southernmost teaching block.
+At the north of the kitchen is an entrance raised on pilotis to provide service access for deliveries.
+On the ground floor, generally in close proximity to the main walkway running through the college, are seven sculptural relief panels in cast concrete by Fred Millett.
 These comprise abstract shapes forming a variety of textures and patterns, which are enlivened by artificial light at night.
 They have the dual purpose of hiding the steel wind braces that support the structural frame.
-Outside the dining hall is a stone plaque within an incised inscription that commemorates the opening of the college by HRH Queen Elizabeth II on 22 October 1965.
 The blocks have flat felt-covered roofs with an extruded aluminium eaves capping.
 Maintenance and emergency access is provided by square timber-boarded roof porches.
-Originally there were 25 sharply-pointed pyramidal rooflights, comprising a combination of facetted solid panels and glazing, over the fover and dining hall but these have been removed or replaced with shallow-pitched polycarbonate lights.
-Protective steel rails have been added around the perimeter of some of the roofs and are not of special interest.
+The original eight sharply-pointed pyramidal rooflights, comprising a combination of facetted solid panels and glazing, survive over the former dining hall.
+Elsewhere there are shallow-pitched roof lights.
+Protective steel rails have been added around the perimeter of some of the roofs, which are not of special interest.